 You can also talk to kids about the importance of eating organic food and about how eating less meat is good for the environment.
 Eating meat, especially beef, takes a heavy carbon toll.
 Try preparing a meat free meal with your child for Earth Day!

+Remember, the goal of Earth Day activities is to raise awareness about environmental issues, promote sustainable practices, and encourage individuals to take action to protect our planet.
+Choose activities that resonate with you and your community, and have a positive impact on the environment.
 These ten, fun Earth Day activities kids will enjoy are just a few of the ways that you can get your kids thinking about their impact on the environment.
 Which Earth Day activities for kids will your family pick?
 How are you celebrating Earth Day?